achambok/alx-low_level_programming/0x05. C - Pointers, arrays and strings/README.md

     - Return value: the pointer to dest

 9. Main.H
-    This is a header file that contains function declarations
+    This is a header file that contains function declarations.

 Author
   achambok :
     Ashley F Chamboko